tomkob9999/calcu_machine/README.md

 |----------:|----------:|----------:|----------:|----------:|----------:|----------:|
 | |  | (2) | (1)-(2) | (1) choose (2) |  (2) * (3) * (4) | (2)|

+Note: the total derivative equations match the number of the original equations.
+While the total functions can be derivated for each output of each function, the number of the original equations of them are independent and they appear in each function.
+Therefore, total derivatives from the first function are added to the system.

 ### Sample output

 ![derives](https://github.com/tomkob9999/calculu_machine/assets/96751911/77db6e85-9a66-4a56-9f91-e95c552351ab)